hapijs/joi/README.md

 - `options` - an optional object with the following optional keys:
   - `abortEarly` - when `true`, stops validation on the first error, otherwise returns all the errors found.
 Defaults to `true`.
   - `convert` - when `true`, attempts to cast values to the required types (e.g. a string to a number).
 Defaults to `true`.
-  - `modify` - when `true`, converted values are written back to the provided value (only when value is an object).
-Defaults to `false`.
   - `allowUnknown` - when `true`, allows object to contain unknown keys which are ignored.
 Defaults to `false`.
   - `skipFunctions` - when `true`, ignores unknown keys with a function value.
 Defaults to `false`.
   - `stripUnknown` - when `true`, unknown keys are deleted (only when value is an object).
 Defaults to `false`.